RTEMS/rtems-docs/c-user/glossary.rst

     segments
         Variable sized memory blocks allocated from a region.

+    semantics
+        This term refers to the meaning of text or utterances in some language.
+In a software engineering context these will be programming, modelling or specification languages.

     semaphore
         An RTEMS object which is used to synchronize tasks and provide mutually